povilaspy/tweet_sentiment_extraction_kaggle/README.md

 ## Ideation

 * Forecast positive/neutral/negative to match ground truth
-* Extract tokens importance and return the string between first and last most important token
+* Extract tokens importance and return the string between first and last most important token or clean the tokens with lowest importance